idfubar/AV102/transcripts/week4/assisting_learners_in_online_forums.md

-... what you wanna do is try and help all of your team members build independence ... generally one of the reasons that we're trying train as many
-TAs as possible is to provide timely answers in the forums ... if you can get in there and give an answer - fantastic! ... and that's
+... what you wanna do is try and help all of your team members build independence ... generally one of the reasons that we're trying to train as many TAs as possible is to provide timely answers in the forums ... if you can get in there and give an answer - fantastic! ... and that's